StuartCowley/camilla-priest-stephens-tech-test/README.md

 I completed this mock technical test as a project for Command Shift bootcamp.
 The brief was to create a React app that allows users to enter keywords and returns the relevant images.

-Built with: React.
+Built with: React.<br>
-Testing utilities: Jest and React Testing Library.
+Testing utilities: Jest and React Testing Library.<br>
-Packages used: Axios.
+Packages used: Axios.<br>

 Actions I would have completed with more time:
 - Added CSS styling to make the layout of the images more uniform.